 There's no doubt that folks who have experience with Microsoft's Excel spreadsheeting program know that it's extremely helpful with financial management.

 Building your own custom spreadsheets is very easy, and although Excel's price may seem a bit steep, once you've learned how to make it do what you want, there's really no limit to its number-crunching, chart-building, and record-keeping abilities.
-(Especially if you have the 2010 version.
+(Especially if you have a 2010 or later version.
 I consider it to be a fabulous financial tool, and just a great program!